MaxDilinger/chisel-opencv/README.md

 ```

 The commands will be available the next time `Xcode` starts.

+## OpenCV and XCode
+Added support to display an OpenCV image during debugging in Xcode.
+See the visualizecv command under [Custom Commands](#custom-commands).

 ## Commands
 There are many commands; here's a few: